LF-Ruiz/UT_Presentation/README.md

 - In the five year period, SEC holds the first position in number of players drafted.
 Big 12 a discrete 5th position.
 - For each year, SEC has been the conference with more players drafted.

 * Qualitative Analisis.

-As I've done with the ARWU to analyze the states, I think it is importante to know not only how many players are drafted for each conference, but also in with pick number where choosen.
+- SEC not only holds the best position in players drafted, but also the first in coeficient.
+That means players from SEC are drafted in better positions.
+Again, Big 12 holds the 5th position.

+- By year, SEC is the best year by year since 2016 with a rising trend.
+Big 12 trend is mostly flat.

 ### Conclusion.